 Guide: Employee-Driven Continuous Improvement

-Employee-Driven Continuous Improvement: Complete 2026 Guide
+Employee-Driven Continuous Improvement: 2026 Playbook

 Employee-driven continuous improvement is a management approach where frontline employees, not just managers, actively identify, propose, and help implement operational improvements.
-Instead of relying on external consultants or top-down change, you tap the knowledge of the people doing the work every day.
+Instead of relying on external consultants or top-down change, you draw on the knowledge of the people doing the work every day.
 They see inefficiency, safety issues, and waste that managers miss.
 Traditional CI happens to your workforce; employee-driven CI happens with your workforce.

 Why most continuous improvement programmes fail